wartman/capsule/readme.md

 ### 0.3.0
 - Breaks anything that used the old version of Capsule.
 Is that a feature?
-  - It's for the best I promise.
+  - I promise it's for the best.
 - Removed all `@:inject.*` meta.
 Instead, dependencies are only injected into constructors (or derived from any function's arguments).
 This is to simplify the API and ensure that code doesn't require Capsule to work.
 - All functions passed to the `Mapping.to(...)` macro are injectable now, not just lambdas.
 - `capsule.Module` replaces `capsule.ServiceProvider` and tracks dependencies at compile time.